-A Chapter 7 bankruptcy is also called a liquidation bankruptcy because some of your assets must be liquidated or sold to pay your creditors.
-However, both the state of New Jersey and the federal government allow you to keep certain amounts of property and assets.
+A Chapter 7 bankruptcy is also called liquidation bankruptcy because some of your assets must be liquidated or sold to pay your creditors.
+However, both the state of New Jersey and the federal government allows you to keep certain amounts of property and assets.

 New Jersey Bankruptcy Exemptions

 The New Jersey exemptions include:

 - Personal property and stock shares ($1,000 worth)

 - Disability benefits, workers’ compensation benefits, retirement benefits, and sickness insurance policies